Hot water shall be supplied to plumbing fixtures and plumbing appliances intended for bathing, washing or culinary purposes.

 12.Not have valves or tee fittings.

-14.Be one nominal size larger than the size of the relief-valve outlet, where the relief-valve discharge piping is constructed of PEX or PE-RT tubing.
+14.Be one nominal size larger than the size of the relief-valve outlet, where the relief-valve discharge piping is installed with insert fittings.
 The outlet end of such tubing shall be fastened in place.